The Global UGRAD student application opens on November 1, 2021. It will close on January 6, 2022 at 12 midnight Eastern Time.

 Note: The Global UGRAD Pakistan Program is currently closed.
 For further details, please email the Fulbright Commission in Pakistan at email@example.com.

-The Global Undergraduate Exchange Program (also known as the Global UGRAD Program) provides one semester and academic year scholarships to outstanding undergraduate students from underrepresented sectors in East Asia, Eurasia and Central Asia, the Near East and South Asia and the Western Hemisphere for non-degree full-time study combined with community service, internships and cultural enrichment.
+The Global Undergraduate Exchange Program (also known as the Global UGRAD Program) provides one semester scholarships to outstanding undergraduate students from around the world for non-degree full-time study combined with community service, professional development, and cultural enrichment.

 Eligibility and Application OverviewPublic applications are accepted.

-Several organizations administer the Global UGRAD Program on behalf of the Bureau of Educational and Cultural Affairs.
+Two organizations administer the Global UGRAD Program on behalf of the Bureau of Educational and Cultural Affairs.
 Application deadlines vary by program and region.
-Please visit the program websites below, or contact the U.S. Embassy in your home country, for further details and eligibility requirements.
+Please visit the program websites below or contact the U.S. Embassy in your home country for further details and eligibility requirements.

 Pakistan - Administered by IREX

-- Committed to returning to their home country after completion of the program; and
+- committed to returning to their home country after the completion of the program.

 Apply through the U.S. Embassy (Public Affairs Section) or Fulbright Commission in your home country.